Written by: Shannon Pratt-Phillips, Ph.D.

 A grazing stick is also useful to help monitor forage availability.
 While this system was developed for cattle, it can also be used for horses.
 A ruler is used to measure forage height in several sample locations in the pasture.
 Then ‘stand density’ (the amount of ground surface covered with forage) is determined, with the goal of placing the pasture into one of three density categories: less than 75%, 75-90%, or more than 90%.
 A number of complex calibrations must also be performed to determine pasture yield and even how often the paddocks need to be rotated.
 Your local agriculture unit or equine nutritionist should be able to perform both of the above methods, or offer guidance if you want to do it yourself.

-There is no ‘ideal’ percentage for a typical pasture; you would need to have the pasture analyzed to figure out the exact amount of protein it offers and know how much each horse is eating individually, which is nearly impossible to determine, to figure out if it is meeting their nutritional needs.
+There is no ‘ideal’ percentage; you would need to have the pasture analyzed to figure out the exact amount of protein it offers and know how much each horse is eating individually, which is nearly impossible to determine, to figure out if it is meeting their nutritional needs.

 How Many Horses on How Many Acres?

-How many acres of pasture does a horse need?
+How many acres does a horse need?
 Ultimately, this is going to depend greatly on the quality of pasture (plant type and coverage) and nutritional needs of the horse (competitive athlete, lactating broodmare, retired senior, etc.).
 When on continuous pasture, most horses will eat about 2.5% of their body weight as “dry matter.”
-Pasture is about 50% dry matter, and the rest is water, so a 500-kg horse would consume about 12.5 kg of dry matter per day, or about 25 kg of fresh pasture.
+Pastures are about 50% dry matter, and the rest is water, so a 500-kg horse would consume about 12.5 kg of dry matter per day, or about 25 kg of fresh pasture.

 The dry matter yield per acre can be calculated using the plate reader method, or estimated based on species type and density, which is determined with the point-step method.
 A mostly grass pasture with good density (>75%) should produce about 20-25 kg per acre per day during its growing season.
 When horses are at pasture continuously, they tend to trample quite a bit of grass and defecate on it, so the pasture might only be about 50% usable.
 Therefore, each horse in this example should have about two acres.
 Of course, factors such as plant species, pasture management, and the climate can affect the amount of pasture available for grazing.